-Community support is community members' or social groups' contributions to building networks, collaborations, and solidarity that benefit business actors.
-Indicators of community support include (1) the level of community involvement in local business activities, (2) the existence of partnerships between MSME actors and the local community, (3) moral support and promotion of MSME products by the community, and (4) the establishment of groups or associations of MSMEs that assist one another(Hertel et al., 2021; Murphy et al., 2020; Nuringsih et al., 2020; Winterstorm et al., 2020).
+Community support is defined as the contributions from community members or social groups in building networks, collaborations, and solidarity that benefit business actors.
+Indicators of community support include: (1) the level of community involvement in local business activities, (2) the existence of partnerships between MSME actors and the local community, (3) moral support and promotion of MSME products by the community, and (4) the establishment of groups or associations of MSMEs that assist one another(Hertel et al., 2021; Murphy et al., 2020; Nuringsih et al., 2020; Winterstorm et al., 2020).